molds/molds/doc/README.txt

       -options
        "davidson", "active_occ", "active_vir", "max_iter", "max_dim", "norm_tol",
-       "nstates", and "num_print_coefficients" are prepared as options.
+       "nstates", "exciton_energies", and "num_print_coefficients" are prepared as options.

        "davidson" should be set as "yes" or "no".
        The default value of the "davidson" is "yes".